Preparing To Evacuate Your Home In Case Of An Emergency

 Disaster Kit

 Take your disaster kit with the supplies you will need.
-The kit will include items such as a battery powered radio, extra batteries, food, water, and clothing.
+The kit will include items such as a battery powered radio, extra batteries, food, water, medications, and clothing.
 Plan for no less than three days.

 Phone

-Prepare Your Home Before Leaving It
+Prepare Your Home before Leaving

 Family Communications